uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/index.md

 # Customization

-To make new microservices accessible via the Portal-Gateway, a dedicated configuration must be created and integrated.
+To make new microservices accessible via the Uniport-Gateway, a dedicated configuration must be created and integrated.
 The following sections describe the procedure for this.

 ## Creating a Custom Configuration

-The configuration of the Portal-Gateway is twofold:
+The configuration of the Uniport-Gateway is twofold:

 - **Static**
 - **Dynamic**

 The static configuration is provided in the form of a JSON file.
 It defines the objects for `entrypoints` and `providers`.

 The second level depends on the `providers` from the static configuration.
-The dynamic configuration defines how the Portal-Gateway processes incoming requests.
+The dynamic configuration defines how the Uniport-Gateway processes incoming requests.

 ### Static Configuration